isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2012-01-16-post-Mid‑career professionals, managers and executives aged 40 years and above hired in the public sector.md

 description: ""
 image: ""
 ---
+Written Reply to Parliamentary Question on mid-career professionals, managers and executives aged 40 years and above hired in the public sector

 **Parliamentary Sitting: 16 January 2012**

 Mr Patrick Tay Teck Guan: To ask the Prime Minister how many mid-career Professionals, Managers and Executives aged 40 years and above have Ministries and Statutory Boards recruited as permanent full-time staff annually from 2006 to 2011.